marijnh/Eloquent-JavaScript/20_node.md

-When a request handler's promise is rejected, the `catch` call translates the error into a response object, if it isn't already, so that the server can send back an error response to informs the client that it failed to handle the request.
+When a request handler's promise is rejected, the `catch` call translates the error into a response object, if it isn't already, so that the server can send back an error response to inform the client that it failed to handle the request.

 {{index "200 (HTTP status code)", "Content-Type header"}}